-256k is available for the look-up tables.
+local store, performance may be lost when SPEs must wait to obtain the data from main memory.
+The lookup tables used for ground-up loss computation and their sizes are listed in Table 1.
+Note that, the local store of each SPE must store both, code and data, and only a small portion of the 256 KB is available for the lookup tables.
 Since the locations are spatially sorted, it is reasonable to expect that the expected access patterns into the tables will not be completely random.
 Indeed, we observed that the ground velocities, coverage types and event types tend to be similar between points that are geographically close.
-We therefore use a caching mechanism that keeps a small local cache of the recently accessed table entries on each SPE.
-As shown in Section 4, this strategy proved to be extremely effective in reducing the overhead for accessing the look-up tables.
+We therefore implemented our own caching mechanism which keeps a local cache of recently accessed table entries on each SPE using a FIFO replacement strategy.
+As shown in Section 4, this strategy proved to be extremely effective in reducing the overhead for accessing the lookup tables.

-3.3 Vectorization on the Cell SPEs
+3.3 Vectorisation on the Cell SPEs

-The above version of the Cell Processor code only stores one value per register on the SPE.
-However, the Cell Processor's SPE has 128 bit vector registers.
-The full power of the Cell can only be harnessed if the code is adapted to use each register as a 4-value vector.
-Therefore, we changed each operation on the SPE to operate on 4-tuples instead of values.
-The control flow involved in computing ground-up loss is loop-based and the majority of the code could be efficiently vectorized.
-Vectorizing the computation of offsets in the various look-up tables was slightly more challenging since table lookups are usually not accessing adjacent values.
-Another challenge, from a software engineering standpoint, was to transform the data that was passed from the PPE to the SPEs as objects into four-value vectors.
-We chose to re-impliment the necessary interfaces as classes whose data members are all defined as offsets into an array of 4-tuples (either integers or floats).
+The above version of the Cell/BE code only stores one value per register on the SPE.
+However, the Cell/BE's SPE has 128-bit vector registers.
+The full power of the Cell/BE can only be harnessed if the code is adapted to use each register as a four-value vector.
+Therefore, we changed each operation on the SPE to operate on four tupler instead of values.
+The control flow involved in computing ground-up loss is loop based and the majority of the code could be efficiently vectorised.
+Vectorising the computation of offsets in the various lookup tables was slightly more challenging since table lookups are usually not accessing adjacent values.
+Another challenge, from a software engineering standpoint, was to transform the data that were passed from the PPE to the SPEs as objects into four-value vectors.
+We chose to re-implement the necessary interfaces as classes whose data members are all defined as offsets into an array of four tupler (either integers or floats).
 In this manner, we were able to keep the SPE code object oriented by using the same class interfaces as the PPE code, but could lay the data out on the PPE such that the data from four objects could be properly striped across vectors.
-While this took some development time, the overhead in terms of computation was minimal and we expect that this approach is useful in general when porting object oriented code to the Cell Processor.
+While this took some development time, the overhead in terms of computation was minimal and we expect that this approach is useful in general when porting object-oriented code to the Cell/BE to pre-zfetch the next batch of event locations from the disk as the current batch is being processed.
+In fact, since the PPE is dual threaded, reading and processing data sent to and from the hard disk can be done completely in parallel, together with a process that is responsible for marshalling and dispatching the SPEs.

-3.4 Double-Buffering for File I/O
+3.4 Double buffering for file I/O

-For the Cell Processor, high volumes of data must be constantly supplied to take advantage of the processing power of the SPEs.
+For the Cell/BE, high volumes of data must be constantly supplied to take advantage of the processing power of the SPEs.
 Therefore, we were concerned that the SPEs were possibly wasting cycles while waiting for the next batch of event locations to be read from the disk.
-To address this, another layer of doublebuffering was added to the code, this time to prefetch the next batch of event locations from the disk as the current batch is being processed.
-In fact, since the PPE is dual-threaded, reading and processing data sent to and from the hard disk can be done completely in parallel, together with a process that is responsible for marshaling and dispatching the SPEs.
+To address this, another layer of double buffering was added to the code, this time

-4 Experimental Evaluation
+4. Experimental evaluation